Citrix Gateway and Endpoint Management

 The new Citrix Gateway is added and appears in the table.
 To edit or delete an instance, click the name in the list.

-Configure Citrix Gateway for use with Endpoint Management
+Configure on-premises Citrix Gateway for use with Endpoint Management

 To configure an on-premises Citrix Gateway for use with Endpoint Management, you perform the following general steps, detailed in this article: